 Once abusers have started the process, they meticulously work their way through each of the twelve steps until completion.
 The amount of time this takes varies from person to person.
 For the first attempt, six months seems to be an average completion time.
 However, there are many variables at play, specifically, how committed the abuser is.
 Some people can complete the process in only three months, while other take a full year, or more.

 Help Along the Way

-No one is expected to go through the twelve steps alone.
+No one is expected to go through the 12-step program alone.
 They are armed with tools to help them succeed.
 For starters, each new person is given a sponsor.
 Their sponsor is someone who has already been through the twelve steps.
 They have experienced firsthand the trials and tribulations that the abuser is going to face.
 The sponsor is not only a guide, but can also be called upon in moments of desperation.
 Abusers know that if they are about to give in to temptation, they can call their sponsor for assistance in fighting the temptation a different way that doesn’t involve drugs or alcohol.

 Even though an abuser’s sponsor is a crucial part of the process, the meetings are by far the most important part of the process.
 It is through the meetings that abusers really get through each step.
 Most AA and NA groups will have a meeting once a week.
 They meet everywhere from churches to parks to restaurants.